Skip to content

 Stefano Servillo

-Stefano Servillo received the B.S. and M.S. degrees in Engineering in Computer Science from the University of Rome ''La Sapienza", Italy, in 2021 and 2023, respectively.
-He is currently a Ph.D.
-Student in the Department of Information Engineering, Electronic and Telecommunications at the University of Rome ``La Sapienza".
-He is collaborating with Namex, the Internet Exchange Point of Rome.
-His research interests mainly focus on routing security, Border Gateway Protocol, and Internet Exchange Points.
+Stefano Servillo is currently in the final year of his Ph.D. program in the Department of Information Engineering, Electronic and Telecommunications at the University of Rome “La Sapienza”, Italy.
+He collaborates with Namex, the Internet Exchange Point of Rome.
+His research interests primarily focus on routing security, the Border Gateway Protocol (BGP), and Internet Exchange Points (IXPs).

 Rate this talk